ctsidev/ehr-data-profiler/markup_1.md

 ### Below is a list of the EHR Data Profiler functions, arguments, and descriptions:

-- **check_dups( *dataframe name* )**:  Checks duplicate rows in dataframe, if none found outputs 'No duplicates' otherwise it returns a dataframe of the duplicate rows.

 - **missingness( *dataframe name* )**: Returns a dataframe of the number of null values per column.